bodiman/sequential_loading/README.md

 # Motivation
 When collecting sparsely-available data, it is often necessary to load data from multiple sources.
 Effectively patching together datasets requires an organized representation of

-1. what data is available from each source
+1. What data is available from each source
-2. the source of each collected datapoint
+2. The source of each collected datapoint

 This library provides a framework for loading data from different sources under a common interface and a unified metadata representation.
 It provides a way to collect and store information about queries made to different data sources, and to store the data itself.